TrueWinter/serverMon/README.md

 - The logout route must be `/logout` as this is what will be used for the logout link on the monitors page

 An example has been included in `custom-logic-examples/simple-auth.js`.

+## Notifications

+Due to the limited number of currently supported notification platforms, custom notification logic has been added.
+This allows you to send notification to any platform or send ping data to an internal service.

+The following events are implemented:

+- down: emitted when a monitor is detected as being down
+- up: emitted when a previously down monitor is back up
+- ping: emitted when a monitor is successfully pinged
+- aboveAverage: emitted when the average ping is a percentage above the 24 hour average (see [#Configuration](configuration))

+To use custom notification logic enter a file name relative to the current directory in the config file at `customLogic.notifications`.
+Then add 'custom' to each monitor that you'd like to use custom notifications for.

+For more information, see the example at `custom-logic-examples/notifications.js`.

 # Usage